Juan Carlos Fresnadillo: Movie career

 He started out in photography and cinema studies and then began his career in short films.
-In 1987 he set up a production company which produced several short films and commercials.
+In 1987, he set up a production company which produced several short films and commercials.
 Fresnadillo went on to become a production assistant for Gustavo Fuertes' short film El juicio final (1991) (U.S. title The Final Judgement).

-In 1996 he made his directorial debut with the black-and-white short film Esposados (U.S. title: Linked), for which he was also the executive producer.
+In 1996, he made his directorial debut with the black-and-white short film Esposados (U.S. title: Linked), for which he was also the executive producer.
 This black comedy tells the story of a couple who are constantly fighting over money; when they find themselves winning the Christmas lottery, however, they have such different ideas about what to do next that the husband tries to get rid of his wife.
 Esposados won 40 national and international awards.
 It was also nominated for an Academy Award for Best Short Film in the same year, making Fresnadillo an overnight star in Spain.

-In 2000 he received a Goya Award for Best Short Film.
-In 2002 he directed his first full-length picture, the thriller Intacto.
+In 2001, he directed his first full-length picture, the thriller Intacto.
 The film received several awards, most notably two 2002 Goya Awards (one of them for Fresnadillo in the category of Best New Director) and six further Goya nominations.

 Fresnadillo then completed the 3-minute black-and-white picture Psicotaxi (2002), starring and portraying Alejandro Jodorowsky.

-In 2006 he directed 28 Weeks Later, the sequel to Danny Boyle's 2002 film 28 Days Later.
+In 2006, he directed 28 Weeks Later, the sequel to Danny Boyle's 2002 film 28 Days Later.

-On 7 April 2011 it was announced that he would be directing and co-writing the screenplay for the remake of The Crow.
-In October 2011 news broke that Fresnadillo was no longer attached to the Crow remake.
+On 7 April 2011, it was announced that he would be directing and co-writing the screenplay for the remake of The Crow.
+In October 2011, news broke that Fresnadillo was no longer attached to the Crow remake.

-On 25 August 2014 Variety reported that Fresnadillo was in talks to develop and possibly direct a thriller titled “The Last Witness” about the lone survivor of a bomb attack in Boston.
+On 25 August 2014, Variety reported that Fresnadillo was in talks to develop and possibly direct a thriller titled The Last Witness about the lone survivor of a bomb attack in Boston.

-In November 2020, he was attached to direct the Millie Bobby Brown movie Damsel.
+In November 2020, he was attached to direct the Millie Bobby Brown film Damsel.